 While I did not take pictures of the stencilling process this round, I DO share it in a quick video as well as the building steps!
 Located at the bottom of this post.

-Apple Farm side
+Apple Farm fall crate

 The story I wanted this side of the crate to tell was a fun day of picking apples at the ‘ol farm.
 No need for any fancy greens for this look!